 EC301 Aug 2:1

 Animal Behaviour: Mechanisms and Evolution

+Department: Centre for Ecological Science

+Course Outcomes:

 Students gain an understanding of the history of animal behaviour research, physiological basis of behaviour, ecology and evolution of behaviour, as well as are exposed to different approaches to studying the subject.
 The practical component gives them hands-on training in designing and analysing behavioural experiments, as well as presenting these results.